Learn the importance of having a baseline concussion test before a head injury ever occurs.

 Pre-concussion baseline testing is like a pre-season physical of the brain.

 The test enables medical professionals to record an athlete’s normal neurological state, and “Then if the athlete sustains a concussion, we can repeat the test to compare it to his or her baseline,” said Gary S. Solomon, PhD, co-director of the Vanderbilt Sports Concussion Center.

 A concussion is a traumatic brain injury that changes the way the brain works.
 Concussions often are caused by a blow to the head, but they can also occur when the head and upper body are shaken violently.
 A concussion is not something you can see, and some athletes may not feel symptoms until hours or days after the injury.
 Most people with concussions recover quickly and fully, but some have symptoms for days, weeks or longer.

 Each concussion is treated on an individual basis.
 Testing includes the computerized ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing) test, a balance assessment and an individual neurologic history.

 The ImPACT test is a 20-minute computerized test of factors such as reaction time and more.

 It also gathers data on a patient’s physical characteristics, concussion history and neurological profile, including history of disorders that can affect recovery from concussion such as learning disabilities, attention deficit disorder, dyslexia and autism.

 One exercise asks participants to remember a word list and recall those words later.
 Another requires participants to press a certain key depending on the shape shown on screen.

-Pre-concussion baseline testing aids the process of treating concussions, providing the following benefits:
+Pre-concussion baseline testing aids the process of treating concussions by providing the following benefits:

 - Provides a useful comparison against post-concussion abilities;

 - Gives medical providers knowledge to create personalized plans for recovery and return to play as an athlete returns to his or her baseline;

-- Can allow athletes to return to play sooner since because coaches, athletes, parents and trainers will know goals of recovery.
+- Can allow athletes to return to play sooner because coaches, athletes, parents and athletic trainers will know goals of recovery.

 Learn the top signs of concussion in children here.